Talstrasse 20, 8001 Zürich

 Our ombudsman’s office welcomes and supports it when the parties can come to an agreement bilaterally and no formal conciliation proceedings have to be initiated.

-No misconduct
+No misbehaviour

 In the case of individual client enquiries, the facts could already be clarified by telephone, as it quickly became clear that there was obviously no misconduct on the part of the financial service provider.
 These clients voluntarily refrained from initiating a conciliation procedure.
 The financial service providers concerned are not informed in these cases.